 Another major thing in Copenhagen is the statue of the Little Mermaid.
 If anyone didn’t know that the author of the story “The Little Mermaid” was from Denmark so in honour of it they created a statue of The Little Mermaid.
 It was quite a far walk from the Nyhavn to the little mermaid, the walk was a pretty walk along the seafront though so I wasn’t complaining (it was also a lovely day for the walk).

 Walk to The Little Mermaid

-It is quite an underwhelming attraction as all it is is a statue on a rock but I still really liked walking up to see it.
-It is always quite crowded with people so try and sneak in for a quick photograph when the big groups are just leaving.
+It is quite an underwhelming attraction as all it is a statue on a rock but I still really liked walking up to see it.
+It is always quite crowded with people so try to sneak in for a quick photograph when the big groups are just leaving.

 I would highly recommend that if you are planning on going to Copenhagen to get a Copenhagen Card.
 So this kept popping up on google so I eventually clicked on it to see what it was and I am so glad I got one for going.
 It’s a little card (duh) that get’s you free entry into lots of different attractions as well as discounts for some food places.
 I only paid £80 for 3 days use of this card and as much as that seems expensive for 3 days but it saved me so much money.

 A lot the attractions cost around £20-£25 to get into so adding it all up really meant I saved some coin.
 Another advantage of the Copenhagen Card is that it gets you free transport around the city on the trains, metros and buses.

 I’m also going to be giving some food recommendations in this post as everyone loves food and I find it really helpful to know good restaurants before I go to places.
 I would really recommend the restaurant Cocks and Cows.
 I found it while doing my research and at first I was a bit thrown off by the name but don’t as it done really amazing food.